adampaulsackfield/resources-list/README.md

 ## Note taking & Productivity

+A selection of apps for boosting productivity or taking notes.

+---

 - [Obsidian](https://obsidian.md/) - Obsidian is a note taking app, similar to Notion, but has a nice linking system and visuals of how concepts link together.
 - [Activity Watch](https://activitywatch.net/) - Tracks time spend on differnt sites, apps and programs.
 You can catagorise things for work, social, etc.
 - [Freedom App](https://freedom.to) - Block distractions across all devices by blocking traffic to sites that distract you.
 Amazing for me and really works.